tanyalama/tanyalama.github.io/index.md

 keywords: conservation, genomics, wildlife, bat, lynx, ecology, aging, longevity
 ---

-About Me
+Welcome to the Wildlife Genomics Lab @ Smith College
 ---
-Dr. Tanya Lama is a National Science Foundation Postdoctoral Research Fellow in Biology jointly hosted by the Karlsson Lab at the Broad Institute of MIT & Harvard and the Dávalos Lab at SUNY Stony Brook.
-Using genomic methods, Dr. Lama studies the evolutionary processes underlying population vulnerability, resilience, and response, particularly in the context of global climate change.
-Her applied conservation research on Canada lynx _(L. canadensis)_ demonstrates how genomics can bridge the gap between research, management, and policy.
-Her postdoctoral research focuses on how life history traits -- particularly lifespan -- can shape evolutionary responses to rapid environmental change.
-Along with co-PIs <a href="https://lmdavalos.github.io/">Drs.
-Liliana Davalos (SUNY Stony Brook)</a> and <a href="http://batlab.ucd.ie/">Emma Teeling (University College Dublin)</a>, Dr. Lama uses comparative genomics to explore the evolution and mechanisms of aging in long-lived and short-lived species of bats and other mammals.
-In addition to her role as a research fellow, she receives teaching pedagogy and leadership training as an associate of <a href="https://www.stonybrook.edu/commcms/iracda/">National Institutes of Health NY-CAPS IRACDA</a> – a targeted program for the development of underrepresented minority scholars in biomedical research.
+We use genomics to study the evolutionary processes underlying population vulnerability, resilience, and response, particularly in the context of global climate change.
+Our current projects focus on how life history traits -- particularly lifespan and body size -- can shape evolutionary responses to rapid environmental change.

 ---
-#### <u>Contact<u>
+#### <u>Recent News<u>
+We are searching for a two-year postdoc to join us in December 2023.
+If you are interested please don't hesitate to reach out (tlama@smith.edu) to discuss opportunities for research and teaching in our lab.
+Applications will be reviewed on May 30th.
+Apply here: https://apply.interfolio.com/125359
 <div class="container">

     <div class="row-fluid">